 The final leg of our Boston to Bar Harbor road trip wasn’t too exciting.
 I would have loved to continue on Hwy 1 and visit places such as Camden and Belfast but because of the rain and the prospect of having to set up our tent in the dark, which I do not like doing, we got back on I-95 for the last 165 miles of the journey.

 As it turns out, we did set up the tent in the dark but the good news was that as soon as we got to Mount Desert Island, home to Acadia National Park and Bar Harbor, the rain stopped.
-We spent a restful night in our tent, in a beautiful campsite, eager to explore the next day.
+So we didn’t have to set up in the rain, which I had been dreading.
+We slept good.
+No doubt due to the long day.
+We couldn’t have been happier once we got a look at our campsite the next day.
+It was a beautiful site and it only made us more eager to explore.